Moses (Michelangelo): Shining face interpreted as horns

-Melinkoff (1970) speculated that while the horns of Moses in origin were in no way associated with those of the Devil, the horns may nevertheless have developed a negative connotation with the development of anti-Jewish sentiment in the early modern period.
+Art historian Ruth Mellinkoff argues that while the horns of Moses in origin were in no way associated with those of the Devil, the horns may nevertheless have developed a negative connotation with the development of anti-Jewish sentiment in the medieval and early modern period.
+Associations in images between Jews and devils were frequently made, and Jews were sometimes portrayed as having horns.
+Bertman views the statue itself as being a negative portrayal of Moses, building on these perceptions.
+The statue is argued by art historian Jennifer Koosed as being the culmination of the horned Moses tradition, mixing animal and human qualities to present the divine.

 A book published in 2008 advanced a theory that the "horns" on Michelangelo's statue were never meant to be seen and that it is wrong to interpret them as horns: "[The statue] never had horns.
 The artist had planned Moses as a masterpiece not only of sculpture but also of special optical effects worthy of any Hollywood movie.
 For this reason, the piece had to be elevated and facing straight forward, looking in the direction of the front door of the basilica.
-The two protrusions on the head would have been invisible to the viewer looking up from the floor below — the only thing that would have been seen was the light reflected off of them."
+The two protrusions on the head would have been invisible to the viewer looking up from the floor below – the only thing that would have been seen was the light reflected off of them."
 This interpretation has been contested.